Tacos de Papa y Chorizo

 Cook the mixture over medium heat for 10 minutes.
 After 10 minutes taste the potatoes to be sure they are fully cooked.
 If the aren’t, cook for another 2 to 3 minutes.
 During cooking the chorizo will break up and disperse evenly throughout the filling.

 As the mixture cooks the chorizo renders its fat which flavors the potatoes.
 The filling is ready when the chorizo has fully rendered its fat and just starts to get crispy.

 Serving the Tacos

 Prepare these tacos with the small taqueria size corn tortillas.
 Put 1 generous tablespoon of filling on each tortilla.
 Don’t overstuff the tortilla with filling.
 You want to be able to taste each one of the ingredients in every bite.
-Balance of flavors is important.
+The balance of flavors is important.
 Serve the tacos topped with chopped spring onions or chopped white onions and our favorite green tomato salsa verde.
 You can also serve them with our creamy avocado salsa.

 What to Drink With Your Tacos

 Yield 16 tacos